Close

 Proving Negligence in a Bus Accident Case in Philadelphia

 When an injury is caused by the negligent conduct of a bus driver, bus owner, or another party, accident victims have the right to seek compensation through a personal injury lawsuit.
-There are many causes of preventable bus accidents in Philadelphia and Pennsylvania.
+There are many causes of preventable bus accidents in Philadelphia.

 Inexperienced Driver